-- 1. Length of dress or skirt should not be less than designated in the uniform code. - 2.
-Cut of the neckline should be modest. - 3.
+1. Length of dress or skirt should not be less than designated in the uniform code.

+- 2. Cut of the neckline should be modest. - 3.
 Extra sheer or extra tight clothing should not be worn.
 Leggings may be worn but not as pants.
 Yoga pants, athletic tights, jeggings or similar tights may not be worn as pants. - 4.
-Young ladies should wear proper undergarments. - 5.
+Any jeans/pants with holes can not have holes above the skirt length requirement for the uniform. - 5.
+All students should wear proper undergarments. - 6.
 Shorts are not an option on out-of-uniform days.
 When shorts are permitted, the following rules apply: - a.
 Students should not wear shorts in any building but in the gym during the school day. - b.
 Shorts should be MCS issued gym shorts or should have at least a 4"inseam on each leg.
 Nike style shorts may only be worn with tights that extend below the shorts. - 6.
-Boys must wear shirts at all times. - 7.
+All students must wear shirts at all times. - 7.
 T-shirts should not have lewd pictures or suggestive writing of any kind and should not advertise alcoholic beverages, cigarettes, drugs, etc. - 8.
 Certain school days will be designated as dress-up days when students do not have to wear uniforms.
 On these occasions students should dress-up, not merely just be out of uniform.
 This calls for dress slacks and sport shirts for boys and dresses or dressy pants outfits for girls.
 No jeans, t-shirts, or hats on these days. - 9.
 Girls are not permitted to wear sundresses unless they wear a jacket with them. - 10.
-Hats are not to be worn on out of uniform days.

-No immodest apparel as determined by the administration.
+Hats are not to be worn on out of uniform days. - No immodest apparel as determined by the administration.